 What Does Part C Cost?

 With Medicare Advantage, you will pay your regular Part B premium plus another premium to the private insurer of the plan you choose.
+The average premium cost for 2021 is $21.
 Your total costs will vary depending on whether the plan has deductibles, copayments, whether you follow rules like using network providers, and what type of services you need.

 Plans vary by state, county, and insurer, so it’s important to do research to find the right plan for you.
 Some plans have restrictive rules on which doctors you can see and on getting referrals, so make note of that when doing your search.
 The rules for your plan can change yearly as well, so double check each year to make sure your plan’s rules haven’t changed.